shenwilly/askweave/README.md

 # Querweave
-Basic Q&amp;A permaweb using Arweave
+A Q&amp;A permaweb, powered by Arweave